Atlanta, GA Dermatologist & Hair Loss Expert

 *We offer virtual appointments to all current patients who have been previously evaluated by Dr. Hill.

 “Your hair and skin are the first thing people see, and the last impression on their minds.
 They are a part of your personal brand and how you present yourself to the world.
-To lose your identity, due to hair loss or skin concerns involuntarily, is both disappointing and upsetting, and may impact your self esteem,”says Nikki Hill, MD, a Board Certified Dermatologist and Medical Hair Loss Expert.
+To lose your identity, due to hair loss or skin concerns involuntarily, is both disappointing and upsetting, and may impact your self esteem,”says Nikki Hill, MD, a Board Certified Dermatologist, Hair Transplant Surgeon, and Medical Hair Loss Expert.
 With a warm personality and unique expertise for hair loss disorders and graceful skin maintenance, Dr. Hill’s genuine concern for every one of her patients is more than evident.

 After graduating from Clark Atlanta University, Dr. Nikki Hill received her medical degree from Boston University School of Medicine.
 She completed a clinical and epidemiology research fellowship at Emory University School of Medicine.
 Dr. Hill completed her pediatric internship at North Shore Long Island Jewish Hospital in New York and served as Chief Resident during her dermatology training at the University of Texas at Houston-MD Anderson Cancer Center.